 • Studies suggest a 40% reduction in the incidence of senile cataracts

-• Vitamin C
+• vitamin C

 • Prevents lens clouding

-• Reduces risk by approx. 40% (9 intervention studies with 80.675 subjects)
+• Reduces risk by approximately 40% (9 intervention studies with 80,675 subjects)

-• Zinc (has a regulating effect on the hormone balance)
+• zinc (has a regulating effect on the hormone balance)

-• Selenium (has an antioxidant effect)
+• selenium (has an antioxidant effect)

 • Omega 3 fatty acids with a high EPA content (have an anti-inflammatory effect)

-• Wet macular degeneration
+• wet macular degeneration

 • 10% of all cases of macular degeneration

-• Retina swells & stands out
+• Retina swells & lifts off

 • Loss of central visual acuity and distortion of lines & edges